 Afterward, both surfaces were assessed to determine how many bacteria were remaining after the incubation period.

 As seen in the below photo, heavy amounts of bacteria were recovered from the untreated surface coating.
 In contrast, hardly any bacteria were recovered from the antimicrobial flooring surface.

-The graph below is another way of demonstrating how antimicrobial floor coating perform over time.
+The graph below is another way of demonstrating how antimicrobial floor coating performs over time.
 The same number of bacteria were added to a floor surface with an antibacterial coating and a surface with an untreated coating.

 The samples were incubated for 24 hours at 98F/37C (body temperature).
-Afterwards, the number of bacteria remaining on each surface were determined.
+Afterward, the number of bacteria remaining on each surface was determined.

 The bacteria on the untreated coated surface grew exponentially (from about 50,000 to over 500,000!).

 However, the antimicrobial flooring surface with the Ultra-Fresh, had 99.9% fewer bacteria as compared to the flooring surface with the untreated coating after the same time period!*

 Want to learn more about how antimicrobial coated surfaces work?